jvde-github/AIS-catcher-docs/docs/what-is-new.md

 ## Edge

+### Track replay

+- **Play back vessel movements** — the web viewer gained a replay bar: replay received traffic on the map, scrub the timeline, and vary playback speed from 10× up to 3600×.
+On by default.
+- **Two settings control the history** — `track_time` sets how many seconds of tracks and replay the server serves (default 3600, 0 for no limit), and `track_memory` sets the memory budget in KB that stores them: full detail for roughly the last hour, thinned history beyond it.
+Both are also in the control panel's Viewer settings.

 ### Built-in control panel

 - **Configure AIS-catcher from the browser** — a new managed mode (`AIS-catcher -E [config file] [address:port]`) starts a built-in control panel, by default on `http://localhost:8118`{ .address }.
 A setup wizard walks you through input device and output configuration on first use, and the **Input** and **Output** tabs let you fine-tune everything afterwards — no config file editing needed.
 See [Managed Mode](managed/dashboard.md).